 These orders generally require an offender stay away from and not harass the complainant.
 If violated the offender may be incarcerated and/or fined.
 They are typically obtained through a magistrate's office or local court.
 They are of limited value as they often do not extend beyond the local jurisdiction and police often arrive too late to enforce them.
 Even if caught violating an order an offender may spend little time in custody unless convicted of stalking.

-With the publication of the Model Anti-Stalking Code in 1994 many law enforcement officials will now accept that a threat does not have to be verbal.
+With the publication of the Model Anti-Stalking Code in 1994 many police officials will now accept that a threat does not have to be verbal.
 A hand that's pointed at you in the shape of a gun, or a finger drawn across the throat like a knife, conveys a message that is loud and clear.
-While most stalkers do not attack their victims the threat of violence is usually inferred, so even victims who are not physically attacked can suffer tremendously in terms of fear and anxiety.
+While most stalkers do not attack their victims the threat of violence is usually inferred, so even victims who are not physically attacked can suffer tremendous fear and anxiety.